Localization persisting under aperiodic driving: Abstract

 \section{Abstract}

 Localization may survive in periodically driven (Floquet) quantum systems, but is generally unstable for aperiodic drives.
-In this work we identify a disordered spin-$\frac{1}{2}$ XX chain driven quasi-periodically via a Thue-Morse sequence as a system exhibiting persistent localization under aperiodic driving.
-The stability is underpinned by a hidden conservation law originating from a chiral symmetry.
-Therefore, rather counter-intuitively, adding further potential disorder {\it delocalizes} the system, via an exceptionally long-lived prethermal regime.
-This provides a first example of persistent `localization without eigenstates'.
+In this work, we identify a hidden conservation law originating from a chiral symmetry in a disordered spin-$\frac{1}{2}$ XX chain.
+This protects indefinitely long-lived localization for general--even aperiodic--drives.
+Therefore, rather counter-intuitively, adding further potential disorder which spoils the conservation law {\it delocalizes} the system, via a controllable parametrically long-lived prethermal regime.
+This provides a first example of persistent single-particle `localization without eigenstates'.

 \textit{Introduction.--} Closed quantum many-body systems with time-dependent (`driven') Hamiltonians tend to absorb energy until they reach a featureless `infinite temperature' state~\cite{2014PhRvE..90a2110L,abanin2015exponentially,kuwahara2016}.
 This heat death can be prevented if a sufficient number of integrals of motion is present.
-This may occur in integrable systems~\cite{PGE}, or via the emergent structure underpinning many-body localization~\cite{abanin2017recent}, which is stable against driving for sufficiently strong disorder~\cite{lazarides2015fate,Ponte2015}.
+This may occur in integrable systems~\cite{PGE}, or via the emergent structure underpinning many-body localization~\cite{abanin2017recent}, which is stable against periodic driving for sufficiently strong disorder~\cite{lazarides2015fate,Ponte2015}.
 This even allows for novel non-equilibrium phenomena such as discrete time crystalline order~\cite{Khemani_TC,FTC} and anomalous Floquet-Anderson insulators~\cite{titum2016anomalous}.